muziejus/transverse/index.md

 ### _The Image of the City_

 <ul>
-<li class="fragment">**Paths:** (graph theory: edges) channels of movement that are predominant in the image</li>
-<li class="fragment">**Nodes:** (gt: nodes) strategic, enterable points, junctions that include moments of shift</li>
-<li class="fragment">**Districts:** homogeneous, enterable areas that are always distinguishable from inside</li>
-<li class="fragment">**Landmarks:** unenterable points of reference</li>
-<li class="fragment">**Edges:** breaks in continuity, barriers, seams, and organizing features</li>
+<li class="fragment">Paths</li>
+<li class="fragment">Edges</li>
+<li class="fragment">Nodes</li>
+<li class="fragment">Districts</li>
+<li class="fragment">Landmarks</li>
 </ul>

+Note: The mental maps Lynch describes in the image of the city have five components.
+Paths are what earlier, in a graph, we referred to as edges.
+Paths are channels of movement that are predominant in the images.
+Not to be confused with the edges on a graph, Lynch’s edges are *breaks* in continuity.
+They are barriers, seams, and organizing features.
+Nodes are similar
+to the vertices in the graph, in that they are strategic, enterable points that are junctions between paths, often including moments of shift.
+Districts are homogeneous, enterable areas that are always distinguishable from inside.
+Landmarks, on the other hand, are unenterable points of reference.

 ---

 ![Lynch mental map of Boston](/images/boston-cognitive-map-solar.png)

 <div class="credit">Lynch, _The Image of the City_, 19.</div>

-Note: Lynch’s research on these mental maps or mental images breaks apart the city into parts.
-Confusingly using some of the same terminology as graph theory, namely nodes, edges, and paths, for Lynch edges are impermeable boundaries, while nodes are spaces of transition, perhaps from one path to another or one district to another.
+Note: In this map of Boston, we can see all five components at work in how Lynch’s respondents conceive of the city in their minds.
+Most important for the rest of this talk will be the edges.
+Here we can see that the Charles River and the harbor create barriers that close in the sense of the extent of Boston, but the central artery, now buried underground because of the Big Dig, serves as another edge tearing through the middle of the city.

+---

+> The disruptive power of the edge must be reckoned with.
+The isolation of the North End in Boston by the Central Artery was glaring, in the eyes of residents and non-residents alike.

+<div class="credit">Lynch, _The Image of the City_, 64.</div>

+Note: Space is not, importantly, just smooth space open for movement.
+It’s not paths everywhere linking nodes together.
+Disruptions, barriers, and other obstacles not only prevent movement but even force the formation of new paths to go around them.
+These obstructions are what I call

+---

+## Rocks

+Note: rocks.

 ---